deitch/aws-asg-roller/README.md

 ## ASG Roller
 Enter ASG Roller.

-ASG Roller is a simple service that watches your AWS ASG, checks the nodes, and, if the nodes are not in sync with the config, updates them.
+ASG Roller is a simple service that watches your AWS ASG, checks the nodes, and, if the nodes are not in sync with the configuration or template, updates them.

 The update methodology is simple:

 1. Increment `desired` setting.
 2. Watch the new node come online.
 3. When new node is ready, select and terminate one old node.
-4. Repeat until the number of nodes with the correct configuration matches the _original_ `desired` setting.
+4. Repeat until the number of nodes with the correct configuration or template matches the _original_ `desired` setting.
 At this point, there is likely to be one old node left.
 5. Decrement the `desired` setting.

+ASG Roller will check both launch configurations, comparing names of the launch configuration used, and launch templates, comparing ID or Name, and version.

 ## App Awareness
 In addition to the above, ASG Roller is able to insert app-specific logic at two distinct points: